 - ✓ Tell them what they did well.
 What was particularly good?
 Where had they particularly reflected well?
 What particularly stood out to you as good? - ✓ Give them areas for development and enhancement.
 Applicants really want to know how they can do better.
 Give this feedback positively, i.e. "to enhance reflection one further you can ..." rather than "reflection one was really rather weak."
 How can they improve the application?
-Have they missed something out?
+Do you know something that they have missed out?
 Do they need to check their application for spelling and grammatical errors? - ✓ Give specific examples from their application.
 This also tells them that you really did read their application.
-Specific feedback helps them to know exactly what was good (so they can keep this up elsewhere) and which part could be developed further (so they are not editing their application in the dark). - ✓ Tell them what they need to do for their application to be approved. - ✓ What do they still need to learn about this 'topic' and how will they go about doing this? - ✓ Be encouraging and supportive!
+Specific feedback helps them to know exactly what was good (so they can keep this up elsewhere) and which part could be developed further (so they are not editing their application in the dark). - ✓ Tell them what they need to do for you to approve their application. - ✓ What do they still need to learn about this 'topic' and how will they go about doing this? - ✓ Be encouraging and supportive!